jwcxz/personal-site/src/content/notes/201229-dwitter-js-demo-dev-notes/body.md

     allowFullScreen="true"></iframe>

 Some notes on compression techniques I've seen or employed follow.
-I will update these notes as I learn more techniques.
+I will update these notes as I learn additional ones.

 <!--break-->